-They are the only dogs bred for the specific purpose of truffle hunting in modern times, and their keen sense of smell and natural tendency to dig make them experts at the task.
+They’re the only dogs bred for the specific purpose of truffle hunting in modern times.
+Their keen sense of smell and natural tendency to dig make them experts at the task.
 Lagotto Romagnolos can also make loving, active, easygoing household pets with few demands.
 Their hypoallergenic coats are good for allergy sufferers, though those coats require a good deal of maintenance.
-So, if you are capable of keeping up with grooming and brushing and you want a dedicated, easily-trained family companion–or someone to help you hunt for delicious truffles–the Lagotto Romagnolo may be a great dog for you.
+So, if you can keep up with grooming and brushing and you want a dedicated, easily-trained companion — or someone to help you hunt for delicious truffles — then this dog may fit right in with your family.

-Also, see below for complete list of Lagotto Romagnolo breed characteristics!
+Also, see below for complete list of dog breed traits and facts about Lagotto Romagnolos!

 Lagotto Romagnolo Dog Breed Pictures

 Lagotto Romagnolo Dog Breed Information & Pictures – Dogtime